 On December 6, 2018, the Company entered into a temporary employment agreement (the "Temporary Employment Agreement") with an individual who assisted with certain corporate development activities.
 Pursuant to the Temporary Employment Agreement, the individual was entitled to receive an annual base salary of \$90,000.
 In addition, the individual would be entitled to a performance-based success fee which would be adjusted based on amounts of funding achieved and timing of when such funding was received.
-On January 9, 2020, the Company's capital raise triggered a performance-based compensation obligation and accordingly this individual was paid \$462,500.
+On January 9, 2020, the Company's capital raise triggered a performance-based compensation obligation and accordingly this individual was paid \$462,500, which was included in general and administrative expenses within the Company's unaudited condensed consolidated statements of operations for the six months ended June 30, 2020.